 To ensure that outputs are translating into outcomes (capacity development) and impact (development goals) an evaluation framework should be established to measure results.
 It should include well-designed key performance indicator (KPIs) and should be accompanied by a communication strategy to inform the community on achievements, lessons learnt and any recommendations for future CD actions.
 The evaluation of the CD actions should conform with the WMO Evaluation and Monitoring System and the WMO Quality Management Framework.

-Key result areas in systematically applying WCDS capacity process cycle: It will help CD practitioners in addressing capacity gaps by providing a logical framework that links the identified needs with the targeted outcomes through relevant CD actions, co-designed and co-implemented among all relevant partners.
+Key result areas in systematically applying WCDF capacity process cycle: It will help CD practitioners in addressing capacity gaps by providing a logical framework that links the identified needs with the targeted outcomes through relevant CD actions, co-designed and co-implemented among all relevant partners.
 The CD cycle needs to be implemented in a flexible manner depending on the local conditions, available resources, and engagement opportunities.
 The approach will also help to streamline the project management and reporting practices.
 The usefulness of the approach will grow with the increase in result and knowledge sharing through accessible interactive platforms.

 PART IV.
 WMO CAPACITY DEVELOPMENT LANDSCAPE

-WCDS promotes the integrated strategic approach to capacity development that responds to Members’ complex and interdependent capacity needs to meet the increasing demand for high-quality weather, climate, hydrological and related environmental information and services.
+WCDF promotes the integrated strategic approach to capacity development that responds to Members’ complex and interdependent capacity needs to meet the increasing demand for high-quality weather, climate, hydrological and related environmental information and services.
 Such integrated approach engages many internal and external stakeholders and requires a streamlined governance and coordination.

 4.1 WMO bodies